Philippi, West Virginia: Geography

 Court Square in Philippi looking northwest along Main Street (U.S. Route 250).
 The Barbour County Courthouse is at right.

-Philippi is along the Tygart Valley River at (39.151569, -80.043472).
+Philippi is situated along the Tygart Valley River at (39.151569, -80.043472).
 It is within Philippi District — one of eight magisterial districts of Barbour County.
 The town is sub-divided into Wards 1 through 4.

 According to the United States Census Bureau, the city has a total area of 2.95 sqmi, of which 2.86 sqmi is land and 0.09 sqmi is water.

 The original settlement that became the town of Philippi was on a section of bottomland at a bend in the river at the mouth of Anglin's Run.
 This area was later designated "Dayton Park".
 Opposite this bottomland, at the western landing of "Booth's Ferry", is a sharp ridge which breaks abruptly down to the river and is still known as "Nobusiness Hill".
 Most of the town is in the bottomland, but a portion, including the former college campus, is on another ridge — "Battle Hill", also called "Talbott's Hill" — overlooking the valley from the northwest.
 To the south, a third landmark hill — "Grabanickel Hill" — completes the ring of high ground encircling the town.

 A railroad line runs through Philippi, now used only by freight trains, passenger rail service having been discontinued in 1956.
 The historic 1911 passenger station has served as the Barbour County Historical Museum since the station's restoration in 1979.
 The town is served by the small, private Philippi-Barbour County Regional Airport.